 This is the hardest thing I’ve ever had to do and you can’t imagine how much I’ve struggled with my decision, but I won’t be able to have you in my life anymore.
 It’s painful but I realize you won’t change so I’m doing the best—and only thing—left for me to do.

-Look at it as a divorce but our mother-daughter relationship is over.
+You can look at this as a divorce, but our mother-daughter relationship is over.

 You must be willing to follow through before you have these difficult conversations.
-It could worsen your relationship if you talk big but there’s no consequence.
+It could worsen your relationship if you talk big, but there are no consequences.
+Hopefully, you see a change in the relationship.
+Be prepared for the fact that some mothers can’t change and know what steps you’re ready to take if that’s the case for you.

 - Have limited contact?